Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/create_project_netcore.md

 ## Create the project

-To create the project there are three different options available.
+To create the project there are three different options available presented below.

 <br />